Global Coronavirus Cases Top 1 Million With 52,000 Fatalities, Death Rate At 5 Percent, Per ‘Worldometers’

 — Worldometer (@WorldOMeter) April 1, 2020

-The White House Coronavirus Task Force had projected that as long as the American public adheres to strict “social distancing” guidelines, deaths in the country would likely reach an upper limit if 240,000.
-But on Thursday, the task force revised that projection upward, according to a report by The Washington Post.
+The White House Coronavirus Task Force had projected that as long as the American public adheres to strict social distancing guidelines, deaths in the country would likely reach an upper limit of 240,000.
+On Thursday, the task force revised that projection upward, according to a report by The Washington Post.

-The statistical model used to arrive at the 240,000 total calculated a peak death rate of about 3,500 per day, when the pandemic hist his worst peak.
-But revised models released Wednesday night, The Post reported, now predict a peak death rate of about 4,400 per day.
+The statistical model used to arrive at the 240,000 total calculated a peak death rate of about 3,500 per day, when the pandemic hit its worst peak.
+Revised models released Wednesday night now predict a peak death rate of about 4,400 per day.

-Dr. Anthony Fauci, the top infectious disease expert on the Task Force, attributed to new, more grim estimate to “more data.”
+Dr. Anthony Fauci, the top infectious disease expert on the task force, attributed to new, more grim estimate to “more data.”

-“Every time we get more data, you feed it back in and relook at the model,” Fauci told The Post, adding that “models are as good as the assumptions you put into them.”
+“Every time we get more data, you feed it back in and relook at the model,” Fauci told The Washington Post, adding that “models are as good as the assumptions you put into them.”

-According to the Worldometers statistics, the worldwide mortality rate for “closed” coronavirus cases — that is, cases in which a patient is either medically judged to have recovered, or has died — is now at 20 percent.
+According to the Worldometers statistics, the worldwide mortality rate for closed coronavirus cases — that is, cases in which a patient is either medically judged to have recovered, or has died — is now at 20 percent.
 Of 264,734 closed cases around the world, 211,879 have recovered from the illness.

-But among the 744,834 currently active cases, five percent are now listed as “serious or critical” according to Worldometers.
+Among the 744,834 currently active cases, 5 percent are now listed as “serious or critical,” according to Worldometers.
 The remainder of the cases, 95 percent, are described as “mild.”

-In the United States, 10,365 patients have recovered from COVID-19, the respiratory disease caused by coronavirus.
+In the U.S., 10,365 patients have recovered from COVID-19, the respiratory disease caused by coronavirus.
 Of the 224,336 active cases, 5,421 are currently listed as serious or critical, or 2.4 percent, nearly the same as the overall death rate.